GGayton/ProjectyBoi-v1.1/README.txt

 OVERVIEW:
 Currently, this holds two sections: measurement and conversion.
+The file requirements.txt labels all necessary libraries required to run every script.
+In this readme - macrosync means taking a picture of the correct projection image, microsync is the synchronisation of camera exposure time and projector projection time.

 MEASUREMENT:
 The measurement folder holds the modules and scripts required to run the fringe projection system.

+\measurement\ProjectyBoi2001.py
-Particularly, \measurement\ProjectyBoi2001.py is the script that initialises and runs all the code necessary, i.e. run ProjectyBoi2001.py to begin taking measurements.
+	initialises and runs all the code necessary, i.e.run ProjectyBoi2001.py to begin taking measurements.

-In this readme - macrosync means taking a picture of the correct projection image, microsync is the synchronisation of camera exposure time and projector projection time.
+\measurement\ShowAllMeasurements.py
+	shows all the images taken during a particular measurement.

+\measurement\projection regimes
+	Holds all the series of images required to take a measurement.
+Each "regime" is a .hdf5 file, each image is labelled with a digit number, i.e., "00", "01", "02" ..., and will take a camera image (or multiple camera images if chosen) for each digit in that order.

 The measurement modules and their functions are:
  - camera              | control the camera, macrosync